 When's a good age to open a savings account for my child?

-Answer: Your child can start learning to save at any age.
+Your child can start learning to save at a very young age.
 Consider opening a savings account for your child as soon as they save more in their piggy bank than you feel comfortable letting them have easy access to.

 If your child asks why banks pay us for keeping our money safe, you can explain simply that banks and credit unions use our savings to make loans to other people.
 They charge those customers a little extra when they pay the money back, and we get a portion of that.